securesky1001/boring-marketer/LOCAL-DOMINATION-BLUEPRINT.md

 # The Local Domination Blueprint
-## How to Destroy Your Competition Using AI in 90 Days or Less
+## How to Outrank Your Competition Using AI

 *For service businesses ready to go from invisible to inevitable*

 ---

-## 🎯 The Promise
+## 🎯 The Goal

-In the next 90 days, you will:
+This blueprint helps you work toward:
-- Launch a website that outranks 10-year-old competitors
+- Building a website that competes with established competitors
-- Generate 3-5 qualified leads per week minimum
+- Generating qualified leads consistently
-- Control your market's Google search results
+- Improving your search visibility dramatically
-- Do it for $20/month instead of $20,000
+- Doing it for $20/month instead of $20,000

-**Your only requirement:** 2-4 hours per week and the willingness to follow instructions.
+**Your commitment:** Follow the phases and execute consistently.

 ---

 ## 📊 The Reality Check

 ### Your Competitors Right Now:
-- Paid $10,000+ for their website (3 years ago)
+- Paid $10,000+ for their website years ago
 - Pay $1,500/month for "SEO" (aka nothing)
 - Website says "Copyright 2019" at the bottom
 - "Call for pricing" on every page
 - 3-star reviews they never respond to

-### You in 90 Days:
+### You After Following This Blueprint:
-- Built a better website in one weekend
+- Professional website built with AI assistance
-- Ranking above them for profitable keywords
+- Competing for profitable keywords
-- Capturing their customers while they sleep
+- Capturing market share systematically
 - Total investment: Claude Code + your time

-**This isn't wishful thinking.
-This is mechanical execution.**
+**This is mechanical execution, not magic.**

 ---

-## 🚀 PHASE 1: THE SETUP (Day 1)
+## 🚀 PHASE 1: THE FOUNDATION
-*From zero to live website in 2 hours*
+*From zero to live website*

-### Hour 1: Account Creation
+### Step 1: Account Setup

 #### Get Claude Code (Your AI Developer)
 1. Go to https://claude.ai/download